croningp/commanduino/README.md

 * Then, load this sketch onto the Arduino Board

 * Create a json config file containing the information of the device:
+	* The `"ios"` represents the USB auto-detection of the Arduino Board
+	* `/dev/tty.usbmodem1411` represents a Mac USB port
+	* `/dev/ttyACM0/1/2 etc.` represents the Linux USB ports
+	* The library will automatically search these ports for connected Arduino devices
+	* Windows support coming Soon&trade;

 ```json
 {